 In December we had the pleasure of welcoming Peter Holmberg from Marshall Headphones to Whispr Group’s breakfast seminar to share his insights and learnings on how to successfully manage a PR team for a global brand.

-To provide some background - Zound Industries owns the license from Marshall Amplifications to produce headphones and speakers for the brand Marshall.
+To provide some background: Zound Industries owns the license from Marshall Amplifications to produce headphones and speakers for the brand Marshall.
 Zound Industries is a global company with its HQ in Stockholm and sales representatives across the world.
 The Brand Team of Marshall at Zound Industries consists of 20 employees working at the HQ in Stockholm.
-On six key markets, the PR work is managed by local marketing managers together with local PR agencies.
+In six key markets, the PR work is managed by local marketing managers together with local PR agencies.

 Marshall headphones' PR strategy and results measured

-To maximize editorial media coverage the team at Marshall Headphones looks at four outlets when evaluating their results.
-Each outlet plays a unique role in the strategy and they can be divided into the following categories:
+To maximize editorial media coverage the team at Marshall Headphones looks at four media subsections when evaluating their results.
+Divided into the following categories, each plays a unique role in the strategy:

 - Online media